 Voting - Each share of convertible preferred stock is entitled to the number of votes equal to the number of shares of common stock into which such share could be converted on the record date for the vote or consent of the stockholders, except as otherwise required by law or other provisions of the Certificate of Incorporation, and generally have voting rights and powers equal to the voting rights and powers of the common stockholders.
-The holders of the shares of Series Seed convertible preferred stock and Series A convertible preferred stock, voting together as a single class, are entitled to elect one director of the Company, the holders of the shares of Series B convertible preferred stock, exclusively as a separate class, are entitled to elect one director of the Company, the Series C and Series C-1 convertible preferred stock, voting together as a single class, are entitled to elect one director of the Company, and the holders of the shares of Series E preferred stock, exclusively as a separate class, are entitled to elect one director of the Company.
+The holders of the shares of Series Seed convertible preferred stock and Series A convertible preferred stock, voting together as a single class, are entitled to elect one director of the Company, the holders of the shares of Series B convertible preferred stock, voting together as a single class, are entitled to elect one director of the Company, and the holders of the shares of Series E preferred stock, exclusively as a separate class, are entitled to elect one director of the Company.
 The holders of the shares of common stock, exclusively as a separate class, are entitled to elect one director of the Company.
-In addition, the holders the shares of each class of convertible preferred stock, other than the Series D-2 Preferred Stock, and common stock, collectively, are entitled to elect one independent director of the Company.
+The holders of the shares of common stock, exclusively as a separate class, are entitled to elect four directors of the Company.
+In addition, the holders the shares of each class of convertible preferred stock, other than the SeriesD-2 Preferred Stock, and common stock, collectively, are entitled to elect one independent director of the Company.